 And there was not a man found in those days in the whole earth, who knew the Lord (for they served each man his own God) except Noah and his household, and all those who were under his counsel knew the Lord in those days.” – Jasher 9:7-10

 “But that which is made with hands is cursed, as well it, as he that made it: he, because he made it; and it, because, being corruptible, it was called god.
 For the ungodly and his ungodliness are both alike hateful unto God.
 For that which is made shall be punished together with him that made it.
 Therefore even upon the idols of the Gentiles shall there be a visitation: because in the creature of God they are become an abomination, and stumblingblocks to the souls of men, and a snare to the feet of the unwise.
 For the devising of idols was the beginning of spiritual fornication, and the invention of them the corruption of life.” – Wisdom of Solomon 14:8-12

 It is interesting to note that Nimrod himself was credited with the construction of a very special idol.
 The Chronicles of Jerahmeel contains a record of the Israelites finding seven golden bejeweled statues that belonged to the Amorites but were originally constructed by seven different sinners—one of them being Nimrod.

 Nimrod was able to create a statue of such fine craftsmanship that the record considered his skill to be ‘extra-ordinary’.
-Nimrod must have possessed a superior mathematical and astrological knowledge (as well as the tools) in order to create this type of idol.
+Nimrod must have possessed a superior mathematical and astronomical/astrological knowledge (as well as the tools) in order to create this type of idol.
 A special feature of the idols was that it allowed the user to receive instructions and spiritual guidance from the celestial/spiritual realm.
 Some of this particular knowledge is discussed in the Squaring the Circle blog.
 A biblical word used to describe these types of idols is Teraphim.